 Maryam Monsef is the Member of Parliament for Peterborough—Kawartha, and Canada’s Minister for Women and Gender Equality and Rural Economic Development.

-In addition to her role as Minister for Women and Gender Equality, she served as Minister of International Development from March to October 2019.
-On December 13, 2019 she was appointed Canada’s Minister of Rural Economic Development.
+In addition to her role as Minister for Women and Gender Equality, she briefly served as Minister of International Development from March to October 2019.
+In December of that year, she was appointed Canada’s Minister of Rural Economic Development.
 In November 2020, she launched the Universal Broadband Fund that is helping to connect Canadians across the country to high-speed internet.
 She is working tirelessly towards realizing the goal of connecting 98 per cent of Canadians by 2026, and all Canadians by 2030.